FreeFlarum/freeflarum.com/docs/tutorials/custom-domain.md

+# Custom Domain

 Your forum is initially named `<you>.freeflarum.com` or `<you>.flarum.cloud`.
 But it is easy (and free) to use your own domain name.
 It looks more professional and also ensures your independence of FreeFlarum.

 If you ever want to migrate your forum elsewhere, you can keep the same name (and data).